7m4mon/gr-ad2/README.md

     $ git clone https://github.com/7m4mon/gr-ad2
     $ cd gr-ad2/

-3, Build each module at their "gr-AD2_AnalogXx_Xxxxxx" directory
+3, Build each module at their "gr-AD2_AnalogXx_Xxxxxx" directory (v3.7)

+    $ cd GNURadio_v37/gr-AD2_AnalogXx_Xxxxxx/

+ When using v3.8, the blocks are combined into one mod.
+So, you can install at once.

-    $ cd gr-AD2_AnalogXx_Xxxxxx/
+    $ cd GNURadio_v38/

+Build as usual procedure.

     $ mkdir build
     $ cd build
     $ cmake ../